MicrosoftDocs/dynamics365smb-docs/business-central/admin-add-an-email-account.md

 >
 > If you have customized the email capabilities, for example, through an extension, there is a chance that something will go wrong with your customizations if you start  using the new email connectors.

-You can connect one or more email accounts to [!INCLUDE[d365fin](includes/d365fin_md.md)] and send email messages without having to switch apps.
-You can compose each message individually with basic formatting tools and add attachments, or create templates that contain pre-defined texts.
+You can connect one or more email accounts to [!INCLUDE[d365fin](includes/d365fin_md.md)] and send and receive email messages without having to switch apps.
+You can compose each message individually with basic formatting tools (fonts, styles, colors, and so on) and add attachments (up to 100MB), or create templates that contain pre-defined, reusable texts.
+For more information, see [Send Documents by Email](ui-how-send-documents-email).

 To use email features, you can either use the email connectors we provide, or build an app yourself and connect to it.
 The latter will probably require the help of a partner.
-For more information, see [Using Your Own Email App](admin-how-setup-email.md#using-your-own-email-app).
+For more information, see [Using Your Own Email App](admin-add-an-email-account.md#using-your-own-email-app).

 ## About Email Connectors
 You add an email account to [!INCLUDE[d365fin](includes/d365fin_md.md)] by using email connectors.
 The following table describes the standard email connectors that are available in [!INCLUDE[d365fin](includes/d365fin_md.md)].